In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 I awaken.
 They are standing by my bed.

-Like two witches exchanging sly lyrics, Grace and Flower whisper unintelligibly.
-Grace hmmphs, then Flower giggles.
+Like two witches exchanging sly lyrics, Grace and Rose whisper unintelligibly.
+Grace hmmphs, then Rose giggles.

 It is the middle of the night.
 They think I’m still asleep.
 This is the second time.